Rishi52/ML-Algorithm-Implementations/README.md

 2. 📉 Implement simple linear regression and multiple linear regression using scikit-learn.
 3. 📈 Evaluate the models using mean squared error and visualize the regression line.

+### Logistic Regression

+1. 📊 Load a binary classification dataset (e.g., Breast Cancer dataset).
+2. 🧮 Implement logistic regression using scikit-learn.
+3. 📊 Evaluate the model using accuracy, precision, recall, and plot the ROC curve.

 ---

 ## 🛠️🔧📦Installation and Setup